dcraver2005/outage-prediction-ml/README.md

 ## Introduction

-Power outages affect millions of Americans each year, causing economic disruption, public safety concerns, and reduced quality of life.
-While some outages are resolved within minutes, others can stretch on for days—or even weeks.
-Understanding what causes these prolonged outages is crucial for utilities planning infrastructure improvements and emergency response teams preparing for disasters.
+This project analyzes major U.S. power outages to understand the factors that lead to prolonged service disruptions and to build a model that predicts whether an outage is likely to be long (defined as being in the top 25% of outage durations).

-According to the Department of Energy, a “major outage” is one that affects at least 50,000 customers or results in an unexpected loss of 300 megawatts or more.
-The dataset used in this project comes from Purdue University’s Laboratory for Advancing Sustainable Critical Infrastructure.
+The dataset comes from the Department of Energy and was compiled by Purdue University’s Laboratory for Advancing Sustainable Critical Infrastructure (LASCI).
+The Department of Energy classifies a major outage as an event affecting at least 50,000 customers or causing an unplanned loss of 300 megawatts or more.
+The dataset contains 1,534 outages recorded across the continental United States between 2000 and 2016.

+Understanding why certain outages last significantly longer than others matters for both public safety and infrastructure resilience.
+Long outages disrupt emergency response, slow economic activity, and pose heightened risks to vulnerable communities.
+Identifying patterns behind these prolonged outages can help utilities anticipate risk and allocate resources more effectively.

+In this project, I focus on the following central question:

 **Research Question:** Which causes lead to the longest outages, and can we predict whether an outage will be long?

-This analysis uses data from the U.S. Department of Energy's major power outage records, covering **1,534 outage events** from 2000 to 2016 across the continental United States.
+To explore this question, I examine several relevant columns from the dataset, including:

 ### Relevant Columns